cespinosad/cespinosad.github.io/content/authors/admin/_index.md

 My Research areas of interest are Empirical Macroeconomics, International Macroeconomics, Trade and Production Networks.

-Before joining UCL, I worked in the Financial Policy Division of the Central Bank of Chile.
+Before joining UCL, I worked as an Economic and Financial Analyst in the Financial Policy Division of the [Central Bank of Chile](https://www.bcentral.cl/en/home).
+My goal was to work towards the Financial Stability Report.